• Home

 2025 ACT Annual Scientific Meeting

-Our Convenors, Dr Hazel Serrao-Brown and Dr Christopher Lim, invite you to get involved with the highlight of the RACS ACT year, our Annual Scientific Meeting (ASM) on Saturday 15 November, 2025.
+Our Convenors, Dr Hazel Serrao-Brown and Dr Christopher Lim, welcomed attendees to our Annual Scientific Meeting (ASM) on Saturday 15 November, 2025.

 Theme: The Cutting Edge: Driving Breakthroughs in Surgery